-Villiersdorp is one of 8 charming towns that form part of the Cape Country Meander, following the route once blazed by ox-drawn wagons of the Old Dutch pioneers.
-Today is it renowned for the magical landscapes and rural charm.
-From art to alpacas, cellars, a smokehouse and a yacht club, Villiersdorp shouldn’t be mistaken for just another sleepy town in the Western Cape.
+Villiersdorp is one of eight charming towns that form part of the Cape Country Meander, following the route once blazed by ox-drawn wagons of the Old Dutch pioneers.
+Today is it renowned for its magical landscapes and rural charm.
+From art and alpacas to wine cellars and a yacht club, Villiersdorp shouldn’t be mistaken for just another sleepy town in the Western Cape.

-Visitors are spoilt with an array of activities ideal for any water enthusiast or nature lover, those who appreciate art or those who are simply looking for a little slice of quiet country heaven, set within mountains, fruits farms and a quaint historical village.
+Visitors are spoiled with an array of activities ideal for any water sports enthusiast or nature lover, those who appreciate art or those who are simply looking for a little slice of quiet country heaven, set within mountains, fruit farms and a quaint historical village.

 A defining feature of Villiersdorp and an endless source of entertainment, the Theewaterkloof Dam offers spectacular views of the Franschhoek Mountains.
-It offers a pristine backdrop for those soaking up the thrills of the water.
-This popular spot is well known among sport junkies as one of South Africa’s finest locations for water sports and caters to almost any water activity you can think of.
-Land-lovers can experience the nooks and crannies of the beautiful valley on one of the many foot, mountain bike and 4x4 trails.
-Nature lovers will also be treated to an abundance of birdlife and rare fynbos that is characteristic of the area.
+It provides a pristine backdrop for those soaking up the thrills of the water.
+This popular spot is well known among sports junkies as one of South Africa’s finest locations for water sports and caters to almost any water activity you can think of.
+Land lovers can experience the nooks and crannies of the beautiful valley on one of the many hiking, biking and 4x4 trails.
+Nature lovers will also be treated to an abundance of birdlife and rare fynbos characteristic of the area.
 Visitors can also choose a round of golf at the 9-hole course that sits alongside the dam.

 The cool climate of the town together with the micro-climate created by the Theewaterskloof Dam has resulted in the production of some outstanding and award-winning wines.
-Part of the Worcester wine and olive route, it is growing in popularity as the most recent discovery of wine writers.
-Wine tastings from the Villiersdorp Kelder take place at the local farm stall and boutique, while there are a number of other wine farms to visit just outside the town.
+Part of the Worcester wine and olive route, the area is growing in popularity as the most recent discovery of wine writers.
+Wine tastings from the Villiersdorp Kelder take place at the local farm stall and boutique, while there are several other wine farms to visit just outside the town.